 So popular is the original Batmobile that Mattel’s Hot Wheels brand has released the Batmobile over and over throughout the years.
-Over seven different die cast versions from scale to detail have been released since year 2000.
+Over seven different die-cast versions from scale to detail have been released since the year 2000.

-There is no doubt the time traveling Delorean is one of the most icon cars ever on film.
+There is no doubt the time-traveling Delorean is one of the most icon cars ever on film.
 Should it be number one?
 Many may argue it should be number one.
 The truth is it should be #2.
-The Delorean DMC-12 is car that was innovative and cool before it made it to the movies.
+The Delorean DMC-12 is a car that was innovative and cool before it made it to the movies.

 Driver: Doc Brown (Christopher Lloyd)

 Make Model Year: Delorean, DMC -12 – 1981